CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, actionable skill with executable TypeScript code, concrete Prometheus alert rules, and clear dashboard queries.
-The 5-step workflow is well-sequenced with appropriate validation (credit thresholds, quality evaluation, progress polling).
-The main weakness is that the inline code volume is substantial and could benefit from being split into referenced files for better progressive disclosure.
+This is a strong, actionable skill with executable TypeScript code, concrete Prometheus alert rules, and specific Grafana queries.
+The workflow is well-sequenced with validation checkpoints (credit thresholds, quality evaluation, error rate alerts).
+Minor weaknesses include the length of inline code that could be split into bundle files and some slightly unnecessary content like external resource links.

 Suggestions